Zum Inhalt springen

 Robust Interfaces as the Foundation of Digital B2B Commerce

 The API architecture is the foundation upon which all digital B2B processes are built.
-REST for standard integrations, GraphQL for flexible frontend queries, and message queues for asynchronous processing together form a powerful integration toolkit.
-The key to stable, maintainable integrations lies in the consistent application of resilience patterns, clear API versioning, and comprehensive monitoring.
+REST for standard integrations, GraphQL for flexible frontend queries, Event-Driven Architecture for reactive workflows, and message queues for asynchronous processing together form a powerful integration toolkit.
+The key to stable, maintainable integrations lies in the consistent application of resilience patterns, clear API versioning, systematic data governance, and comprehensive monitoring.